HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 5. Calculate cost-per-acquisition for each directory

-By implementing multiple attribution methods, you can capture both online and offline conversions stemming from directory listings.
+Using several attribution methods lets you capture both online and offline conversions that come from directory listings.

-Accurate traffic tracking forms the foundation of directory ROI measurement:
+Accurate traffic tracking is the base of directory ROI measurement:

 • Implement UTM parameters on directory profile links